PhotoboothProject/photobooth/faq/faq.md

 Pictures will be synced to the USB stick matched by the pattern, as long as it is  mounted (aka USB stick is plugged in)

-Debugging: switch on dev settings for server logs to be written to the `data/tmp` directory of the photobooth installation (i.e. `data/tmp/synctodrive_server.log`).
+Debugging: Check the server logs for errors at the Debug panel: [http://localhost/admin/debugpanel.php](http://localhost/admin/debugpanel.php)

 <hr>